Frequently Asked Questions (FAQ)

-Why is it important to use Marine Urea solution to control NOx emission from the marine vessel?
+Why is it important to use the Marine Urea solution to control NOx emission from the marine vessel?

 It’s important to reduce Nitrogen Oxides (NOx) emission from the marine vessel as well as vehicle exhaust because it’s known to cause lung cancer.

 How can a Marine Urea solution reduce your marine engine’s NOx emissions?

 The Marine Urea Solution enters the flue gas steam.
 The hot exhaust breaks the marine urea solution into various components.
 Of which, ammonia is the active component that reacts with the nitrogen oxides (NOx) to form harmless nitrogen and water molecules.